JanKru/mushroomClassifier/README.md

 npm install
 ```

-5. Iy you want to run backend: unit test
+5. If you want to run backend: unit test
 ```sh
 npm test
 ```